maxpt95/google-cloud-python-logger/README.md

 ## Test It Out!

-Log on Google Cloud by running the hello_world module or execute log_using_setup to see how you can log on console and on the cloud by previously configuring the logger
+Log on Google Cloud by running the hello_world module or execute log_using_setup to see how you can log on console and on the cloud by previously configuring the logger.

+## Log From a Cloud Run Service

+Check the main.py to see how you could implement a cloud logger from a Cloud Run service